 Two dead, two missing in China factory blast

-An explosion in a port city south of Shanghai on November 26 killed at least two people and injured 19 others, knocked down buildings and left streets littered with damaged cars and debris, Chinese news sources said.
-The official Xinhua news agency said the blast happened at a riverfront site in Ningbo, Zhejiang province, one of China's busiest ports.
+An explosion in a port city south of Shanghai on November 26 killed two people and injured at least 19 others, knocked down buildings and left streets littered with damaged cars and debris, Chinese news sources said.
+The official Xinhua news agency said the blast had happened at a riverfront site in Ningbo, Zhejiang province, one of China's busiest ports.

 China suffers frequent deadly fires and industrial accidents, often blamed on negligence.
 In 2015, an explosion traced to improperly stored chemicals killed at least 173 people in Tianjin, a port city east of Beijing.

 A government inquiry into the Tianjin accident released in February 2016 recommended 123 people be punished.
 The official who was mayor at the time of the accident was sentenced to 12 years in prison for corruption.